sbarrio/pso_photo_uploader/README.md

 ### Screenshots

-Sorry for the Y2K quality, but these were taken from a CRT off-screen.
+Sorry for the Y2K quality, but these were taken directly from a CRT.
 They are as authentic as they can be :D

 <img width=500 src="doc/image1.jpeg">
 <img width=500 src="doc/image2.jpeg">